xMartin/php-introduction/05_a_real_application.md

 ---

-You now have a simple but already useful PHP aplication.
+You now have a simple but already useful PHP application.
 Instead of writing HTML manually for this event calendar, you can edit the data in the `events.yml` file, which is far more convenient.